 You see – I became obsessed with a voice.
 A voice I first heard way back in the 1960s in the middle of a pop-song that was climbing the charts at the time.
 Just another song, when I was 14, when pop-music only ever came out of a radio.
 It came, it went, and four decades rolled by.

 Then I asked the internet: ‘Who was behind that voice?’ and Wikipedia gave me a one-line clue; her name.
-Okay: not much to go on, but Google!
-I discovered an obscure blog about the famous group in question and its many adventures, and it gave me one more clue: the age of The Voice at the time of recording.
+Not much to go on, but it lead to an an obscure blog about the famous group and its many adventures, and it gave me one more clue: the age of The Voice at the time of recording.

 A name, an age, and by deduction a year-of-birth.
-But girls become women and women get married and trail is lost.
-Maiden names disappear.
+But girls become women and women get married and the trail is lost.
 But I persevered, finding myself tracking an entire family history through the List of British Peers.
 I had spotted a possible marriage, a possible husband, but was it enough?
 For all I knew I could have been tracking an entirely different [NAME REDACTED].

 Then a breakthrough: I found a sad note on a discussion thread written in the original name, to a friend about their mutual loss.
 Three school-chums, divided by a death, now down to two.
 Chums who were now in their forties.
 The ages matched perfectly.
 I found more on the deceased; their school; more data-points.
 But it was not enough.
 I couldn’t go bothering The Voice without certainty.
 [Hey: I shouldn’t’ve been stalking her, full-stop!]